arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

         fdtdir /dtbs/
 ```

 After that fiasco is done you can pop that sd card into your board and watch as that glorious Arch Linux ARM boots.
-You can find more information like default passwords and services in the Arch Linux ARM [docs][13].
+You can find more information such as default passwords and services in the Arch Linux ARM [docs][13].

-Now you can enjoy the the future with Arch Linux ARM!
+Now you can enjoy the world of tomorrow with Arch Linux ARM!
 Except, there is a problem.

 ### More U-Boot stuff!?